kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 ![exercices_illustration -width:normal](_static/images/exercise_timing_gates.png)

-Write a function named `calculate_speed`, that takes as an argument the time of each timing gate, and that returns the mean velocity of the sprinter between gates 1 and 2, so that calling:
+Write a function named `calculate_speed` that takes two mandatory arguments, which are the time of each timing gate, and that returns the mean velocity of the sprinter between gates 1 and 2, so that calling:

 ```
 print(calculate_speed(1.3, 6.7))